 By taking on an apprentice, you, as an employer, are required to fulfil certain requirements related to:

-Commit to employ your apprentice for the duration of their apprenticeship - we offer apprenticeships from 12 months-6 years, plus 6-9 months for the End Point Assessment.
+Commit to employ your apprentice for the duration of their apprenticeship - we offer apprenticeships from 2 years to 6 years, plus 6-9 months for the End Point Assessment.
 Fixed-term contracts can be used, with a suggested end date of 3–12 months past graduation, to ensure the End Point Assessment can be taken and Apprenticeship completed successfully.

 The wage you pay an apprentice must be at or above apprenticeship national minimum wage.
 Due to the skill level required, it is expected that higher and degree apprentices will be paid significantly higher than this.